Model reduction for the material point method via an implicit neural representation of the deformation map: Introduction

 Traditionally, model-reduction techniques have employed linear subspaces for kinematic approximation; this includes the aforementioned POD method \citep{sirovich1987turbulence, everson1995karhunen,lall2002subspace, rathinam2003new, SIRISUP200492, rowley2005model, barone2009stable, bergmann2009enablers,carlberg2011low, wang2012proper,holmes2012turbulence,peherstorfer2015online,carlberg2015adaptive, carlberg2015preserving,abgrall2018model}, the reduced-basis technique \citep{Prud'homme200270, Rozza20071}, balanced truncation \citep{Moore198117}, rational interpolation \citep{baur2011interpolatory, gugercin2008h_2}, Craig--Bampton model reduction \citep{craig1968coupling}, and least-squares Petrov--Galerkin projection \citep{carlberg2011efficient,FANG2013540,carlberg2013gnat,carlbergGalDiscOpt}.
 Recently, model reduction on nonlinear manifolds has gained increased attention \citep{8062736,7799153,gu2011model,erichson2019physics,maulik2020time,regazzoni2019machine,fulton2019latent,kim2019deep,lee2020model,lee2019deep,maulik2021reduced,romero2021learning,shen2021high}.
 In particular, for problems characterized by a slowly decaying Kolmogorov width (e.g., advection-dominated problems), nonlinear manifolds---often constructed with deep neural networks---have been shown to outperform their linear counterparts significantly.
 This is due to two factors: the theoretical ability of nonlinear manifolds to overcome the Kolmogorov-width limitations of linear subspaces, and the recent development of deep-learning tools \cite{paszke2019pytorch} that facilitate generating accurate nonlinear manifolds with requisite smoothness properties from data \cite{lee2020model}.

 Relatedly, data-driven dynamics-learning methods can also be used to generate approximations of high-fidelity computational models as an alternative to projection-based reduced-order models \cite{lusch2018deep,morton2018deep,otto2019linearly,takeishi2017learning}.
 These techniques aim to learn both the embedding (i.e., mapping from high-dimensional state to low-dimensional latent variables) and the dynamics (i.e., the time evolution of these latent variables) in a purely data-driven manner that requires only observing the state and/or velocity during training simulations.
-As such, these techniques do not require explicit knowledge of the equations governing the dynamics of the system.
-However, as a result, these methods suffer from a range of drawbacks, including violation of important physical properties underpinning the dynamical system, challenges in performing error analysis and control, and a lack of generalization and robustness.
+Similarly, data-driven surrogate models \citep{umetani2014pteromys,martin2015omniad,dosovitskiy2015learning,schulz2017interactive,chen2019visual} train direct mappings from problem parameters to physical states.
+Both data-driven dynamics-learning methods and surrogate models are extremely fast to compute due to their data-driven nature since no solver is required at inference time.
+However, since these techniques do not require explicit knowledge of the equations governing the dynamics of the system, they suffer from a range of drawbacks, including violation of important physical properties underpinning the dynamical system, challenges in performing error analysis and control, and a lack of generalization and robustness.
 For these reasons, the current work focuses on projection-based model reduction.